 Researchers within Intersect's membership.

-Intersect's membership consists of all NSW universities plus other independent research institutions.
+Intersect's membership consists of 12 universities plus other independent research institutions.
 See the member page for a complete list.

 Who needs to apply for HPC Time merit-based resource allocations?

 Larger allocations are available via a merit allocation process called RAR.
 This allocation processs is aligned with NCI's process called NCMAS so that researchers only have to do one round of applications.
 The call for applications occurs once a year around the end of September until the end of November.
 Results are announced at the end of the year.

 We encourage users with significant allocation requests (> 100k Service Units / quarter) that consider their projects to meet the criteria of NCMAS, to apply for both the Intersect RAR and NCMAS to maximise your chance of receiving compute time.